 - Learn from your mistakes — Mistakes happen and almost everyone will fall off their savings bandwagon occasionally.
 What’s most important is getting back on track.
 Acknowledge what went wrong, make any required changes and then get back to working towards your goals.

-- Talk to those around you – Money shouldn’t be a taboo or awkward topic between friends and family.
+- Talk about it — Money shouldn’t be a taboo or awkward topic between friends and family.
 Understanding each other’s ambitions and personal financial goals is a great way to pick up new tips and tricks.

-- Never stop learning – As well as talking to family and friends, try podcasts (like The Money Café or The Pineapple Project), books and even Instagram hashtags.
-We all know about fitspo hashtags, but take a look at #debtfreecommunity, #financialfreedom and #frugal for some serious financial inspo.
+- Never stop learning — As well as talking to family and friends, try podcasts (like The Money Café or The Pineapple Project), books and even Instagram hashtags like #debtfreecommunity, #financialfreedom and #frugal for some serious financial inspo.